jacqueswest/api_tests/README.md

 ## Viewing Test Report:
   A report api_report.html will be created in the root of the repository after test execution.

-  Copy the full path and paste it in the browser or an HTML viewer to see the report
+  Copy the full path of the report and open it in a browser or an HTML viewer to view the report.

   Example of API HTML test report: